NIPR 2018 Annual Report

 Producer Database (PDB)

-The PDB is an electronic database consisting of information relating to insurance agents and brokers (producers) accessible through NIPR on a subscription basis through the Internet.
+The PDB is an electronic database consisting of information relating to insurance agents and brokers (producers).
 The PDB links state regulatory licensing systems into one common system establishing a repository of producer licensing information.
-The PDB also contains or references producer information from sources such as the Regulatory Information Retrieval System (RIRS) of the NAIC to provide a more comprehensive producer profile.
+The PDB also includes data from the Regulatory Information Retrieval System (RIRS) of the NAIC to provide a more comprehensive producer profile.

 The following information is maintained in the database and is updated daily by participating state insurance departments: (1) general demographic information relating to all producers, such as name and addresses(es); (2) license information, such as state of license, license numbers, authorized lines and license status; (3) appointment information such as company appointments, effective date, termination date and termination reason; and (4) regulatory actions (if taken).

 The NIPR Gateway is an electronic communication network that links state insurance regulators with the entities they regulate.
 The goal is to simplify communications and to distribute information electronically, including licensing applications, appointments and terminations.
 The NIPR Gateway was designed to improve the effectiveness and efficiency of the state licensing process among all parties through automation, standardization and reciprocity.

 To date, data standards have been developed for the exchange of company appointments, not-for-cause terminations, and licensing applications.
 All data flowing through the NIPR Gateway will conform to these standards.
 The key benefits of the NIPR Gateway include: reduction in paperwork and data entry; development of national standards regarding electronic transmission of licensing data; and faster turnaround time, including real time in certain states.